CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Warning that interactions with classical data (conditional gates and measurements) or deliberately collapsing the state (Collapse and Reset) do not yield a deterministic result in this Hilbert space, so will be rejected

-Be warned that simulating any :py:class:`Circuit` that interacts with classical data (e.g. conditional gates and measurements) or deliberately collapses the quantum state (e.g. ``OpType.Collapse`` and ``OpType.Reset``) would not yield a deterministic result in the system's Hilbert space, so these will be rejected by the :py:class:`Backend`.
+Be warned that simulating any :py:class:`~pytket.Circuit` that interacts with classical data (e.g. conditional gates and measurements) or deliberately collapses the quantum state (e.g. ``OpType.Collapse`` and ``OpType.Reset``) would not yield a deterministic result in the system's Hilbert space, so these will be rejected by the :py:class:`~pytket.backends.Backend`.

 Interpreting Results
 --------------------